MyrionPhoenixmoon/isso/docs/docs/quickstart.rst

 A popular but often error-prone (because of CORS_) setup to host Isso uses a dedicated domain such as ``comments.example.tld``.

+Isso's API consists of two important parts:
+The actual API for dealing with comments and ``/js/`` where it serves up the javascript files for embedding Isso comments into your website.

-Assuming both, your website and Isso are on the same server, the nginx configuration looks like this:
+Assuming both your website and Isso are on the same server, the nginx configuration looks like this:

 .. code-block:: nginx